benjaminjnoack/blueboard/README.md

 ## Notes

-"Take some heart if your working on a projet that no one understands, or no one appreciates.
-If at the end of the day *you* appreciated it, and *you* enjoyed it, then *you won*." ~ guy at defcon.
+"Take some heart if your working on a project that no one understands, or no one appreciates.
+If at the end of the day *you* appreciated it, and *you* enjoyed it, then *you won*." ~ guy on the radio.